CERTCC/SSVC/docs/_generated/decision_points/mission_and_well-being_impact_1_0_0.md

     === "Text"

-        Mission and Well-Being Impact is a combination of Mission Impact and Public Well-Being impacts.
+        Mission and Well-Being Impact is a combination of Mission Prevalence and Public Well-Being Impact.

         | Value | Definition |
         |:-----|:-----------|